drquinn/drquinn.github.com/_posts/2013-10-25-Resolve-HTML5-Video-SharePoint-2010.md

 	<!DOCTYPE html>

-Which must be done in the Master Page.
-First thing I tried was taking a copy of v4.master, uploading it to the Master Page Gallery, and pointing the site to use it.
+Which must be done in the master page.
+First thing I tried was taking a copy of v4.master, uploading it to the master page Gallery, and pointing the site to use it.
 Well the page failed with:

 "The base type [some class] is not allowed for this page.
 The type is not registered as safe." blah blah error.

 Will adding this class to your web.config as a safe type help?
 Maybe, but it did not for me.
 The problem was that the page was unghosted.
-If you upload a Master Page to the gallery like I did, its ghosted status is set to none.
+If you upload a master page to the gallery like I did, its ghosted status is set to none.
 I tried changing this with PowerShell, but apparently you cannot.
 The solution?
 Deploy the Master Page as a Solution.
 So I did that, which removed the error!
 But the video still doesn't play.

 ###Add MIME to IIS